Joan of Flanders, Countess of Montfort: Diplomacy

-In an attempt to resolve this question of succession, John of Montfort, Joan's husband, reached out to King Philip VI.
-Philip, the uncle of Charles of Blois.
+In an attempt to resolve this question of succession, John of Montfort, Joan's husband, reached out to King Philip VI, the uncle of Charles of Blois.
 Due to the association of the House of Montfort with the English, and the House of Blois' association to the French, historians understand that John was working to avoid starting a conflict between the English and French.
 Philip promised John safe conduct and invited him to Paris to be heard.
 Once in Paris, John was quickly imprisoned and the French courts declared Joan of Penthièvre and her husband Charles of Blois to be the heirs of Brittany.
 This move spurred Joan's vengeance.

 With her husband locked away, Joan announced her son—still an infant at the time—the rightful heir and leader of her faction.
 Mustering an army, she led her soldiers into the start of the War of Breton Succession.